South Korea May Join Historic Summit, If It Happens

 On Sunday, President Trump tweeted optimistically about the summit moving ahead despite last week’s hiccup.

 “I truly believe North Korea has brilliant potential and will be a great economic and financial Nation one day,” Trump tweeted.
-“Kim Jong-Un agrees with me on this.
+“Kim Jong-un agrees with me on this.
 It will happen.”